Pass rate

 How DVSA publishes the data

-DVSA publishes theory test statistics on gov.uk/government/statistical-data-sets/driving-test-and-theory-test-data-cars .
+DVSA publishes theory test statistics on gov.uk/government/statistical-data-sets/driving-test-and-theory-test-data-cars.
 Tables of interest:

 - DRT111A — Quarterly and annual pass rates for Great Britain

-- DRT111B — Monthly breakdown by gender
+- DRT111B — Monthly / quarterly / annual pass rates by gender

 - DRT111C — Annual breakdown by gender and age